Place guarantee in early childhood education and care (ECEC)

 The statutes of a crèche or kids’ club establish rules for setting fees for attendance and meals during a child’s absence.

-Monthly attendance fees were in most cases within the following range:
+Monthly attendance fees in 2021 were, in most cases, within the following range:

-Local government units allocated PLN 926.8 million (over MEUR 198) to contribute to the running costs of places for children aged up to 3 years in public institutions.
+In 2021, local government units allocated PLN 1,110,300 million (over MEUR 248.4) to contribute to the running costs of places for children aged up to 3 years in public institutions.
+Their contribution in the previous year amounted to PLN 926.8 million (over MEUR 206).

 Such financial support is available for a child who attends a crèche, kids’ club or day-care provider setting if they have not received a so-called family care capital grant (rodzinny kapitał opiekuńczy).
 Family care capital grants aim to cover partially the expenses of raising a child, including caring for and meeting the child’s living needs.

-Children are entitled to a family care capital grant from the first day of the month when they reach the age of 12months till the last day of the month preceding the month when they reach the age of 36 months.
-The grant amounts to PLN 500 (EUR 106.38) or PLN 1,000 (EUR 212.77) per month and per child in the family.
+Children are entitled to a family care capital grant from the first day of the month when they reach the age of 12 months till the last day of the month preceding the month when they reach the age of 36 months.
+The grant amounts to PLN 500 (EUR 111.44) or PLN 1,000 (EUR 222.87) per month and per child in the family.

 Children aged 3–6 years

 For children aged 3 years and over, free-of-charge education and care is provided for at least 5 hours a day.
 Each commune decides the duration of fee-free education and care (not shorter than 5 hours per day).
-Pursuant to the Act of 27 October 2017 on the Financing of School Education Tasks (ustawa z dnia 27 października 2017 o finansowaniu zadań oświatowych), the maximum amount of the fee that communes charge to parents is PLN 1 (EUR 0.21) for each additional hour of preschool education (beyond the minimum of 5 hours).
+Pursuant to the Act of 27 October 2017 on the Financing of School Education Tasks (ustawa z dnia 27 października 2017 o finansowaniu zadań oświatowych), the maximum amount of the fee that communes could charge to parents from 1 September 2022 was PLN 1.14 (EUR 0.22) for each additional hour of preschool education (beyond the minimum of 5 fee-free hours).
 The commune can also lay down conditions for full or partial fee waiver.
-As of 1 September 2022, this amount has been indexed and currently the maximum fee is PLN 1.14 (EUR 0.24) For 6-year-olds, preschool education is free of charge regardless of the duration of stay (parents pay for meals only).
+The maximum fee that can be charged since 1 September 2023 is PLN 1.30 (EUR 0.29) For 6-year-olds, preschool education is free of charge regardless of the duration of stay (parents pay for meals only).

 In the case of 5-year and 6-year olds, if the distance between the child’s home and the school or nursery school exceeds 3 km, the commune is required to provide free transport to a public nursery school, public alternative preschool education setting or public school with a preschool class, and free care during transport, or to reimburse the costs of public transport.

-Public nursery schools can organise various additional classes in, for example, rhythmic gymnastics or an additional foreign language, but may not charge related additional fees (such classes can be taught only as part of the regular fees which do not exceed PLN 1 (EUR 0.22) per hour).
-As of 1 September 2022, the maximum fee is PLN 1.14 (EUR 0.24).
+Public nursery schools can organise various additional classes in, for example, rhythmic gymnastics or an additional foreign language, but may not charge related additional fees (such classes can be taught only as part of the regular fees that did not exceed PLN 1.14, and may not exceed 1.30 since September 2023.